JavaVista/codevista-codelabs/codelabs/cloud-sql-cloud-run-angular-deployment.md

 Duration: 0:03:00

-Before you begin, ensure you have a [Google Account](https://accounts.google.com/SignUp).
+Before you begin, ensure you have a **Google Account**.

-- If you do not already have a Google account, you must create a Google account.
+- If you do not already have a Google account, you must [create a Google Account](https://accounts.google.com/SignUp).
 - Use a personal account instead of a work or school account.
 Work and school accounts may have restrictions that prevent you from enabling the APIs needed for this lab.

 ---